crthpl/os-idea/doc/installation.md

  7. Change your bootloader settings to make the partition you chose in step 3. the default.
 If you passed `--create-bootloader` in step 3., this is not required.
  8. Reboot

 From there, you can install other packages (or uninstall the builtin packages - `pm` can uninstall all of the above packages, including `pm`), such as a better shell, an editor, and some other file manipulation utilities (such as symbolic links makers and extended attributes editors).
+See [Package Manager](package-manager.md) for more info.

 There will also be a different iso with everything setup, with a WM, DE, Drivers, a graphical installation, and other essentials.